Luis-Nobrega/OSIRIS_with_Checkpoints/Steering_user_dev_guide.md

 ```

-Blank lines or everything after ! will be ignored.
-For good practise, if you need to comment something, do it in the line above the command, and **not on the same line**, as that has been reported to ocasionally lead to unexpected behaviour.
+Blank lines or everything after `!` will be ignored.
+For good practise, if you need to comment something, do it in the line **above the command**, and **not on the same line**, as that has been reported to ocasionally lead to unexpected behaviour.

 ---